FRED-2/OptiType/README.md

 RAZERS3=/path/to/razerS3
 ```

-8.2) Specify which solver to use (as example GLPK is used)
+8.2) Specify which solver to use (as example CBC https://projects.coin-or.org/Cbc is used)
 ```
-SOLVER=glpk
+SOLVER=cbc
 ```

 Usage: